-One final point of interest that I discovered during my research…since May of 2011 the traffic stats for liquidation.com have drop substantially by over 20,000 visitors per month.
+One final point of interest that I discovered during my research…since May of 2011, the traffic stats for liquidation.com have dropped substantially by over 20,000 visitors per month.

 I know from my own online experience this could be mostly related to Google search engine ranking updates that have taken place.

 However, I’m also inclined to believe that all the negative feedback online is starting to affect liquidation.com.

 Or could it just be that selling liquidation stock is perhaps not as lucrative as it has been in the past?